top of page

 During lessons I place significant emphasis on the fact that making mistakes is part of the learning process and I promote growth (rather than fixed) mindset attitudes.
 When teaching I give choices, wherever possible, in order to encourage ‘buy in’ to the learning process and to increase the level of engagement.
 I also allow short movement breaks within a lesson if I feel that this is necessary or helpful for the individual learner.

-It is important to realise that, as a specialist teacher, I do not teach the curriculum.
+It is important to realise that, as a specialist teacher, I do not teach the curriculum as such.
 This is more a job for mainstream tutors.
 What I do is find out why learning has broken down, adopting a 'forensic' approach and teaching the child specific multi-sensory strategies (which they can take back into the classroom) to help them to learn more effectively in their areas of weakness.

 Teacher Registration Number: 0957540